shafy/shafyy/content/post/how-does-a-vr-headset-work-basics.md

 # Tracking

-6 DoF headsets need know your position and your rotation in 3D space so that they can move you in the virtual world you are seeing accordingly.
+6 DoF headsets need to know your position and your rotation in 3D space so that they can move you in the virtual world you are seeing accordingly.
 The six in 6 DoF comes from the fact that there are three degrees of freedom related to translation, and three related to rotation (translation and rotation around x, y, and z axes in 3D space).

 Until not so long ago, headsets had to rely on external sensors for positional tracking.
 Newer stand-alone headsets like the Oculus Quest don't need that.
 Rather, they use cameras that are integrated in the headset.
 With advances in machine learning, specifically computer vision, it is now amazingly possible to get enough positional information from the cameras.
 Simply said, based on the camera images, the headset knows where you are in a room and how you move through it.
 Furthermore, it also knows where your controller and hands are, and knows it well enough to use that information to represent them seemlessly in VR.
 In addition to cameras, other types of sensors such as accelerometers and gyroscopes are used.